kkom/code-review/README.md

 `git add .` to add the extra files, `git fixup` to amend your commit, `git push -f` to sent it to GitHub again.

+### Merge the Pull Request

+Once the GitHub Pull Request is accepted, squash and merge it using the web UI and then delete the remote branch.

+### Clean up obsolete local branches

+`git fop` alias prunes all your local branches which track now-deleted remote ones.

 ## Tips and tricks

 ### Rebase on origin master frequently